 The whole pillow is covered in a zippered faux suede cover that comes in four different colors.
 It’s not so tight that it’s a struggle to get on and off, and it is machine washable.

 The pillow is made in China.
 (Some descriptions of this pillow claim that it’s made in the U.S., but the pillow’s tag says China.)
-You may also see this pillow called the Oggi Elevation: The Complete Body Positioning Pillow System.
+Potential customers may also see this pillow called the Oggi Elevation: The Complete Body Positioning Pillow System.

 Who Makes It?

 According to the manufacturer tag, the Oggi Elevation pillow is made for BabyAge.com.
 This site redirects to an online baby products retailer, BabyEarth.
 BabyEarth.com says they sell nearly half a million baby products including this pillow and an extra cover.